-Prolozone uses the power of oxygen to cause damaged tissues, joints, ligaments, and tendons to regenerate.
+Prolozone uses the power of oxygen to regenerate damaged tissues, joints, ligaments, and tendons.

-To begin with, a solution called a proliferant (a proliferant is something that makes something grow or expand), is injected directly into the site where the weakened ligament attaches to the bone.
+To begin with, a solution called a proliferant (a proliferant is a solution that makes something grow or expand), is injected directly into the site where the weakened ligament attaches to the bone.
 Then the area is infiltrated with ozone, giving the tissues what they need to heal.
-The response to treatment varies from person to person, but most people only need from 3-5 treatments.
+The response to treatment varies from person to person, but most people only need 3-5 treatments.

 Prolozone works on just about any pain problem you might have, including:

 Prolozone is an injection technique used to heal joints and ligaments.
 The healthcare provider injects a local anesthetic and medications into the joint that stimulates healing.
-The provider removes the syringe, leaving the needle in place, and then injects a small amount of ozone into the joint through the same needle.
+The provider removes the syringe, leaves the needle in place, and then injects a small amount of ozone into the joint through the same needle.
 The ozone gas stimulates the cells in the joint to start repairing themselves.
-Because ozone is a gas, it disperses easily throughout the joint stimulating all the tissues and causes a widespread healing response.
+Because ozone is a gas, it disperses easily throughout the joint, stimulating all the tissues and causing a widespread healing response.

-As we age are rate of tissue repairs slows, but not the rate of break down.
+As we age, our rate of tissue repair slows, but not the rate of breakdown.
 Prolozone therapy increases the rate of repair and provides oxygen, so the joints can repair themselves.
-There is also an anti-inflammatory effect of ozone which reduces inflammation in the joint, which is why most patients see immediate improvement with the first treatment.
-My experience with knee and other joint injuries has taught me that it takes about 6 weeks for a joint to repair in a young healthy person.
-This is also the case with prolozone therapy, which is why we recommend three to four treatments two weeks apart.
+There is also an anti-inflammatory effect of ozone which reduces inflammation in the joints, which is why most patients see immediate improvement with the first treatment.
+My experience with knee and other joint injuries has taught me that it takes about 6 weeks for a joint to repair in a young, healthy person.
+This is also the case with prolozone therapy, which is why we recommend three to four treatments at an interval of two weeks apart.